-The p-value for "publish app activity to Facebook" is too high to reject Null Hypothesis 2 with a reasonable level of confidence.
+The p-value for "publish app activity to Facebook" is too high to reject the null with a reasonable level of confidence.

-Over half of people correctly identified that the site would be able to "publish content to [their] wall," and Null Hypothesis 2 can be rejected with p < .05.
+Over half of people correctly identified that the site would be able to "publish content to [their] wall," and the null can be rejected with p < .05.
 People may have a better idea that this permission is being granted than if they were randomly guessing.

 Worth noting is that the two permissions people did best with ("publish content to your wall" and "publish app activity to Facebook") are also the vaguest.
-(These are the publish_stream and publish_actions permissions that are intended to give nearly all publishing permissions.)
+(These are the publish\stream and publish\actions permissions that are intended to give nearly all publishing permissions.)
 Because they are so vague, the fact the more people selected them correctly probably does not mean that they fully understand the specific things the site can post on their profile-they include the functions of the other permissions, which most users were not successful at identifying.

-3.2.3 Comparison of read and write permissions
+3.2.3 Comparison